Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant routes and resolves intents.

 Consider this example of how it works when the user behaves as expected:

-At this point, the conversation is pinned to the “order pizza” flow, meaning that the digital assistant will only look for matches in Pizza Skill.
+At this point, the conversation is pinned to Pizza Skill, meaning that the digital assistant will only look for matches in Pizza Skill.

 She then enters “I want to place an order”.

-The digital assistant finds a match in the skill and begins the flow for ordering a pizza.
+The digital assistant finds a match to the OrderPizza intent in Pizza Skill and begins the flow for ordering a pizza.

 At this point, the pin is removed.